+The ethical ketamine clinician recognizes that therapeutic ketamine is a mental health treatment.
 In this document, “therapeutic ketamine” refers to ketamine that is administered to a patient primarily for a psychiatric indication, psycho-spiritual exploration, and/or psychological work.
-Therapeutic ketamine does not include ketamine that is administered primarily for anesthesia or pain management.
-Anesthesia and pain management are considered separate fields (specialties) from therapeutic ketamine.
-The ethical clinician recognizes that therapeutic ketamine is a mental health treatment.
+Therapeutic ketamine does not include ketamine that is administered primarily for anesthesia or pain management, which are considered separate fields (specialties) from therapeutic ketamine.

 There are three roles in every therapeutic ketamine treatment: (1) a mental health professional; (2) a medical professional; and (3) the patient.
 In some cases, one person may be able to fulfill both professional roles, such as a psychiatrist who has substantial psychotherapy training.

 — The responsibilities of the mental health professional include: doing the clinical intake interview and assessment; doing integrative treatment planning; providing psychological preparation before the ketamine administration; providing psychological support during the ketamine administration; and providing psychological support following the ketamine administration (a/k/a “integration”); and managing any psychological or psychiatric emergencies during the course of ketamine treatment.

 — The responsibilities of the medical professional include: assessing the patient’s physical condition before ketamine treatment; attending to the physical and medical safety of the patient during ketamine treatment; and assessing and treating any adverse reactions during the course of ketamine treatment.

 — The responsibilities of the patient include: communicating clearly and honestly with the clinical team; and actively participating in the integrative treatment plan as much as possible.